 We saw this structure, home or duplex we couldn’t tell, in bad condition and wondered about it.
-We noticed it, since it is just a block from where we live.
-We questioned when there was no life in it.
-We called when a phone number went up on the door.
+We noticed the house since it was on the same block as our apartment.
+We asked questions when we saw no life in it.
+We called the phone number when a piece of paper was posted on the door.
 We peered through the windows when we thought no one was looking.
+We were curious.

 Our real estate agent emailed me on April 6 when I was on business in New York.

 Subject: I think this is the one you called about!

 I think this is the property that you called me about.